blackdwarf/core-docs/docs/cli/overview.md

 2. The command or, as we like to call it, the "verb"
 3. Command arguments

+Let's dig into more details on each of the above.

 ### Driver
 The driver is called `dotnet` and it is the first thing that comes in any CLI invocation.
 It has two main jobs: